Python

 Why This Order?

 Each chapter builds on the previous one.
 Fundamentals gives you the vocabulary of expressions and types.
 Collections gives you data structures to hold and organize data.
 Control flow teaches you to write programs that make decisions and repeat actions.
 Functions let you package logic into reusable units.
 File I/O connects your code to external data sources.
-And the object model ties it all together, revealing the unified design that underlies everything you’ve been using.
+The object model ties the language together, revealing the unified design that underlies everything you’ve been using.
+Project structure and code quality then wrap everything in the engineering practices that make your work reproducible, shareable, and maintainable.

 This progression mirrors how you’ll actually work.
 A typical Python data script reads files (File I/O), stores the data in collections (Collections), processes it through functions (Functions) using conditionals and loops (Control Flow), and uses the object model to interact with libraries like DuckDB and Polars.
-By the end of this unit, you’ll have the language skills to build complete data workflows.
+Project engineering and quality tooling ensure that the result is something a collaborator can clone, understand, and trust.
+By the end of this unit, you’ll have both the language skills and the project infrastructure to build complete data workflows.

 The Primary Workflow